tliron/exturl/README.md

     zip:http://mysite.org/cloud.tar.gz!path/to/main.yaml

-Note that zip files require random access and thus must be on the local file system.
+Note that zip files require random file access and thus *must* be on the local file system.
 Consequently for remote zips the *entire* archive must be downloaded in order to access one entry.
-For optimization, exturl will make sure to download it only once per context.
+Thus, if you have a choice of compression technologies and want good remote support, zip should be avoid.
+In any case, for optimization exturl will make sure to download the zip only once per context.

 Uses [klauspost's compress library](https://github.com/klauspost/compress).